buraksocial/IgnisDB/README.md

 4.  **Talk to it:**
     Open a brand new terminal window and use `telnet` to connect:

     ```bash
     telnet 127.0.0.1 6380
     ```

     Now you have a direct line to the database.
-You can start sending commands!
+You can start sending commands\!

     ```
     # Set a key
     SET name 'John Doe'